luclucky/LUSEES/README.md

 - LUSEES_4_MetaPopulationPatches_P2.py
 - LUSEES_1_LandUseScenarios.py

-In all files it is required to specify DataBase connection parameters; i.e. to replace **???** in following snippet:
+In all files it is required to specify DataBase connection parameters; i.e. to replace **???** in the following snippet:

 'psycopg2.connect("host=??? port=??? dbname=??? user=??? password=???")'

 #### R

-Analysis are performed in **R** by executing the (commented) files stored in the sub-folder [CodeR](https://github.com/luclucky/LUSEES/tree/main/CodeR) in following order:
+Analyses are performed in **R** by executing the (commented) files stored in the sub-folder [CodeR](https://github.com/luclucky/LUSEES/tree/main/CodeR) in the following order:

 - ANALYSIS_1_ExportDB.R
 - ANALYSIS_2_ComputationEEA.R

-In the 'ANALYSIS_1_ExportDB.R'-file it is required to specify DataBase connection parameters; i.e. to replace **???** in following snippet:
+In the 'ANALYSIS_1_ExportDB.R'-file it is required to specify DataBase connection parameters; i.e. to replace **???** in the following snippet:

 'con = dbConnect(drv, dbname = "???", host = "???", port = ???, user = "???", password = "???")'